matusnovak/fineframework/docs/doxygen/classffw_1_1_g_l_f_w_render_window.md

 ```

 Overrides **[RenderWindow::show](classffw_1_1_render_window.md#1ab8eb2be9cfb3aefc8dffdb1228482d6a)**
-Shows the window if the window has been hidden.
+Makes the window visible.

+This function makes the specified window visible if it was previously hidden.
+If the window is already visible or is in full screen mode, this function does nothing.

+**Note:**

+This function must only be called from the main thread.

 ### function <a id="1a5a491781ee464bb3728b6d61aae65c1b" href="#1a5a491781ee464bb3728b6d61aae65c1b">hide</a>